emedinaa/kotlin-android-jetpack-navigation-component/README.md

 You can put any issue at https://github.com/emedinaa/kotlin-android-jetpack-navigation-component/issues

 I appreciate any question or comment.
-Also, if you consider it useful, you can give me a star.
+Also, if you consider it useful, you can give me a star &#11088; &#11088; &#11088;.